 Standardized Labeling Elements:

 Facilities these days also need to follow a standard format even for their secondary container and shipping labels.
-After all, GHS has also specified standardized label elements, including pictograms, signal words, hazard statements, and precautionary statements, etc. Moreover, to convey hazard information on chemical containers and packaging such pictograms are necessary.
+After all, GHS has also specified standardized label elements, including pictograms, signal words, hazard statements, precautionary statements, etc. Moreover, to convey hazard information on chemical containers and packaging, such pictograms are necessary.

 Safety Data Sheets (SDSs):

-How is an SDS Different from an MSDS?
+How is an SDS different from an MSDS?

 Difference in Format:

-The current day SDSs have 16 mandatory sections.
+Currently, SDSs have 16 mandatory sections.
 However, any MSDS only had 9 sections to describe a chemical and its associated hazards.
 These MSDSs used to provide details on:

-- Product details
+- Product details.

-- Information on hazardous ingredients
+- Information on hazardous ingredients.

-- Physical data
+- Physical data.

-- Explosion hazard details
+- Explosion hazard details.

-- Toxicological information
+- Toxicological information.

-- First-aid information
+- First-aid information.

-- Preventive measures
+- Preventive measures.

-- Preparation details
+- Preparation details.

-- Reactivity information
+- Reactivity information.

-The SDS provides some additional information such as manufacturer details, and detailed toxicological information.
+The SDS provides some additional information, such as manufacturer details and detailed toxicological information.
 Also, it provides proper guidance on how to handle such chemicals and store them.
-Thus it comes with detailed safety and hazard information.
+Thus, it comes with detailed safety and hazard information.

 Scope of Information: